ds-stream/airee-docs/CONTRIBUTE.md

 3. Open a branch for your work.
 Please remember to sustain the same branch names between template repositories, thanks to that you will be able to easily test the whole process using _-b_ flag in controller app.
 4. Code, and please write **tests**.
 5. Ensure all tests pass.
+6. Please remember to update documentation in Airee-docs repo.

 #### 3. Open a pull request
 1. Rebase master with your branch before submitting a pull request.